 The ASinA support Reconciliation

-Deborah Neale, our newest member of the Management Committee, is attending the upcoming 3rd National Reconciliation Conference 23rd to 25th Feb 2021.
+Deborah Neale, our newest member of the Management Committee and its ASinA officer for diversity and cultural competency, is attending the upcoming 3rd National Reconciliation Conference 23rd to 25th Feb 2021.

 The Australian Anthroposophical Society’s (ASinA) new strategic plan includes commitment to social renewal, cultural competency and diversity.